FMOpee/WGSS/README.md

 ```
 The input takes a string to summarize. optional inputs include sigma, the control variable for sentence similarity calculation, and proportion, the size of the expected summary compared to the input document.

-*Note: First run takes about 30 minute to download and load the vector space*
+*Note: First run takes about 30 minute to download and load the vector space.
+It will be cached so later runs will be instantaneous*